10 Classroom Strategies to Dramatically Improve Student Achievement

 9. Maximize the percentage of time that all students are engaged in the content.

 In many classrooms, students spend a great deal of time chatting, sharpening pencils, arguing about grades or homework assignments—and engaging in other activities that are not directly related to the content.
 In many classrooms, a few students get most of the attention.
 Take steps to ensure that all students are engaged in the academic content as much as possible at all times.
-(Suggested Course – Increasing Student Engagement: Planning Outside the Box)
+(Suggested course offering – Increasing Student Engagement: Planning Outside the Box)

 10. When introducing an important new concept or skill, make sure everyone understands before moving on.

 Use performance assessments to ensure mastery and understanding.
 Use cooperative learning and other strategies to ensure that students take responsibility not just for their own learning, but for the learning of others.
 Have all students show they understand.
 Establish a classroom culture of asking for clarification and help—and make sure all students get the help they need.
 Don’t let anyone fall through the cracks.
-(Suggested Course – Strategies for Assessment-Driven Differentiated Instruction)
+(Suggested course offering – Strategies for Assessment-Driven Differentiated Instruction)